ThomasWilkinson28/ThomasWilkinson28/README.md

 ⚙️Sensors, Actuators, and Automation

 ## Experience
 #### I enjoy applying and fortifying the knowledge I learn through various projects.
-Each of the projects listed bellow have helped me refine one or more skills:
+Each project listed bellow has helped me refine one or more of my skills:

 - #### Autonomous and Manual Gripper robot.